artinkim/artin.kim/content/unlisted/cse-291-project.md

 }
 ```

-**Q:** In order to configure the EXTI peripheral, we interacted with... **3** other peripherals?
-I wonder
-who else is interacting with those peripherals...

-**A:** In order to do so they would need ownership of the constrained peripheral types which would require
+1. ~Ambiguous resource usage.~ Resources are moved into structures to indicate usage.
+1. ~Correctness is not guaranteed.~ Invalid peripheral states do not exist and usage of
+peripherals is restricted to valid operations given the statically determined state.
+1. ~Behavior is not context agnostic.~ Since the types encode the hardware state,
+plopping this code into an environment where the peripherals are referenced externally
-safe deconstruction.
-Any other usage would require {{< special unsafe >}}.
+or not in the expected state would require {{< special unsafe >}} and safe transformation

-**Q:** Is *this* code correct?

-**A:** The type-states guarantee correctness.
-(Details of how this is done in [Better HALs: First Look](/blog/better-hals-first-look))

-**Q:** Is this code context agnostic?
-In other words, could changing code *outside* of this function
-render it inoperable?

-**A:** Since the **type** of each peripheral *is* dependent on our action, behavior is only possible
-on types which define it as such.
-All necessary hardware invariances must be established before desired
-use.
+respectively.

 ---

-**The correctness of our program is now guaranteed by Rust's type system.
-Yay!**
+**The correctness of the peripheral usage is now guaranteed by Rust's type system.**

-Levaraging Rust's ownership model, many of these steps had "prerequisites".

-For example, it doesn't make sense to enable an EXTI lane if the corresponding port selection hasn't been done with SYSCFG.
-And you can't even do that until you *enable* SYSCFG!

-Since the state of peripherals is represented with types and the capability of methods is expressed by their
-type signatures, the ability to produce logical errors is approaching zero.

-The code you just read is a glimpse into what can be.
-As of now, HALs are not quite at this point.

-Some things are strictly represented by type-states, others (like EXTI) are not.

-The goal is for all HAL interfaces to be consistent, comprehensive, and {{< special safe >}}.

 ## Observation

 EXTI "observes" GPIO via hardware.
-We represented this by *moving* the pin into the EXTI lane for usage.
+This was represented by *moving* the pin into the EXTI lane for usage.

-But... now we can't use the pin in software as it has been moved.
+Unfortunately, the pin can no longer be used by software as it has been moved.
 Nothing about the hardware
 dictates that software can no longer control the pin while EXTI observes it.

 Furthermore, *other* peripherals may want to observe the pin as well, like the ADC or comparators.